MyLife is Whiddon’s award-winning model of care that puts relationships at the heart of great care.

 A dedicated care team for residents in our homes, with consistent staffing

-Specially trained people supporting residents and clients
+Specially trained people who provide the support to our residents and clients

 Involvement in our fantastic Best Week program, creating tailored activities for each resident